Students earn the opportunity to conduct research in foreign countries.

-Three Texas Tech students received grants from the Fulbright U.S. Student Program, sponsored by the U.S. Department of State.
-A fourth student was recognized as an alternate for the program.
+Four Texas Tech students received grants from the Fulbright U.S. Student Program, sponsored by the U.S. Department of State.

 Erin Grogan, a doctoral fine arts candidate in the College of Visual and Performing Arts, will travel to Ireland to conduct research studying Irish identity on stage.
 She is interested in both the turn of the 20th century, when nationalism was at the forefront of Irish culture as well as contemporary creations of identity.